 With technology that is intuitive and makes driving effortless, and entertainment options to keep all passengers occupied, this is a model that offers everything the modern motorist demands.

-The new Discovery Sports gets hybrid, where a small electric motor assists a 2.0-litre petrol or diesel engine to reduce the load on it, and consequently improve efficiency (Land Rover claims by up to 7%).
-This set-up is standard on all automatic Discovery Sports, and means CO2 emissions of as little as 144g/km and fuel economy of up to 40.9mpg.
+The new Discovery Sports gets MHEV hybrid technology, where a small electric motor assists a 2.0-litre petrol or diesel engine to reduce the load on it, and consequently improve efficiency (Land Rover claims by up to 7%).
+This set-up is standard on all automatic Discovery Sports except plug-in hybrid, and means CO2 emissions of as little as 144g/km and fuel economy of up to 40.9mpg.
 For 2020, you can also choose from a 1.5 petrol three cylinder plug-in hybrid which produces a generous 300bhp that delivers CO2 emissions as low as 32g/km and up to 201.8mpg.

 The fact that the four-wheel drive system can now shut down power to the rear wheels during steady cruising also contributes to those figures.
-But the most frugal model of all at launch is the 148bhp diesel with a manual gearbox – the only Discovery Sport without four-wheel drive and hybrid technology.
+The 148bhp diesel with a manual gearbox is the only Discovery Sport without four-wheel drive and hybrid technology.
 This manages up to 47.8mpg in official WLTP tests and meets the toughest RDE emissions standards.